ZerdBG3/RAW/Features.md

 ## Default Actions ⚙️ `defaultActions`
 Thanks [Kilay](https://www.nexusmods.com/users/26711484) and [ogugght](https://www.nexusmods.com/users/176938878) for the icons! ❤️
 * Shove is an action (from bonus action).
 It's a spell container with the option to push (fixed 1.5 m) or knock prone
-* Introduces Distract and Dodge as actions to player characters and summons
 * Removes Bonus Action Cost from Jump and the Movement Cost is the same as the distance travelled
 * Gives a Walk passive to players that allows them to toggle between walking and running for cinematic and roleplay purposes (as requested by fmarzullo)

+#### Due to an issue with disabling this option, the following change is always present, even if the option is disabled.
+You can simply not use those actions if you don't want them (AI won't have them)
+* Introduces Distract and Dodge as actions to player characters and summons

 ## Downed ⚙️ `downed`
 * Healing a downed character allows them to play their turn normally